 ICUF increase;

-fuel assemblies upgrading aimed to increase the fuel operating cycle (from 12 months up to 18 months)changeover to 18 months fuel cycle;
+changeover to 18 months fuel cycle;

-Summary analysis of information on upgrading of the Russian NPP units with WWER-1000 aimed at increasing of the unit safety, reliabilityand ICUF, and provision of the above mentioned information to the Principal to be used in the operation of unit 1 of BNPP.
+Summary analysis of information on activities performed at Russian NPP units with WWER-1000 aimed at increasing of the unit safety, reliability, efficiency and ICUF, and provision of the above mentioned information to the Principal to be used at BNPP-1 operation.

 Nuclear wastes management and radiation protection.